Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 #### Footer

 The footer is very simple with minimal information, just displaying social media options.
+When the icons are clicked, they open in a new tab so that the user still has my web site open.

 ![Footer](/documentation/images/footer.png)